Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: DYNAMIC STRUCTURE FACTOR

-In order to get better understanding of influences produced by SO-coupling, generating topological-effects and cavity mediated long-range atomic interaction on DSF, we plot $S_{D}(k,\omega)$ for multiple values of SO-coupling and atom-atom interactions.
-Fig. 7(a) carries $S_{D}(k,\omega)$ as a function of normalized frequency for difference strengths of SO-coupling at input field power $P=5P_{cr}$.
-It is clear that by increasing the SO-coupling strength sidebands of quasi-particle modes are enhanced and shifted away from $\omega=0\omega_m$ due to the addition of non-abelian quasi-particles.
-However, quantum-noise fluctuations, appearing at $\omega\approx0$, are now being suppressed by increasing SO-coupling causing enhancement in intra-cavity atomic back-action of light.
-This significant feature will enhance the utilization of SO-coupling induced non-abelian gauge field in complex system.
-Besides, if we increase many-body interactions in atomic spin-states, it will show further alterations in $S_{D}(k,\omega)$, as can be seen in Fig. 7(b), where the SO-coupling is fixed to $\alpha=60\pi\omega_m$ and other couplings are kept same as in the previous discussions.
-The increase in the strength of atom-atom interactions are showing similar effects not only on sidebands in the form of enhancement in strength of quasi-particles modes but also on the secondary peak appearing in $S_{D}(k,\omega)$.
-These modifications are emerging from influence of SO-coupled and interacting atomic dressed-states on atomic back-action light inside the cavity which will modify inelastic photon scattering.
+In order to further understand influence of SO-coupling as well as cavity mediated long-range atom-atom interactions, we plot $S_{D}(k,\omega)$ for multiple values of SO-coupling and atom-atom interactions.
+Fig.\ref{fig9}(a) and \ref{fig9}(b) carry $S_{D}(k,\omega)$ as a function of normalized frequency for different strengths of $\alpha/\omega_m$ and $U/\omega_m$, respectively, at input field power $P/P_{cr}=5$.
+It can be clearly seen that by increasing the SO-coupling and atom-atom interactions, the sidebands are enhanced and shifted away from $\omega=0\omega_m$ due to the addition of quasi-particles.
+However, quantum noise fluctuations, appearing at $\omega\approx0$, are now being suppressed by increasing $\alpha/\omega_m$ and $U/\omega_m$ causing enhancement in optomechancial applications.
+Here, it should be noted that the strength of atom-atom interactions defines inter-species as well as intra-species interactions and the frequency of the atomic mode is directly proportional to the strength of interactions $\sqrt{U}$ \cite{Sonam2013}.
+Therefore, like SO-coupling, atom-atom interactions have significant influence on the intra-cavity atomic back-action which leads to the enhancement in inelastic scattering of the cavity mode.
+Thus, the inclusion of SO-coupling purifies dynamic structure factor by squeezing quantum noises.\\